Melell/Animation-Engine/cs562_miguel.echeverria/README_1.txt

 Login: miguel.echeverria

-Additional Notes: Extra credits implemented (ASSIGNMENT 1)
+Additional Notes: Extra credits implemented
 - Normal mapping: Hold down N to see scene without normal mapping
 - Loading of models through navigation: Models can be loaded by adding a component "ModelInstance" to a node.
 ModelInstance components allow choosing which model to load (not sure if this meets the requirements)
-- Object creation/deletion: You can right click any node in the scene graph, and click on "Add New Node" to create a new node and add it as the child of the selected one.
-- Transform editing with gizmo

-(ASSIGNMENT 2)
-- Cube Map: You can select a skybox in the renderer config gui window in the bottom-left.

 Known Bugs:
-- GLTf nodes without names appear in the scene hierarchy without a name (blank space), but they can still be selected
+- GLTf nodes without names appear in the scene hierarchy without a name (blank space)
 - Ctrl + Shift + R to reload resources not implemented
-- Be sure to load animation demo last, since going back to another demo is broken.
-Some of the animations are not deleted properly for some reason.

-Time of implementation: About 8-10 days (not at all times).
+Time of implementation: About 9-10 days (not at all times).
-Time of testing: Not sure.
+Time of testing: Hard to say, but at least a couple hours dedicated specifically for testing everything.

 IMPORTANT USAGE NOTES:

-DEMOS:
-- Refer to the top-left of the gui to load the different demos prepared for assignment 2.
-IMPORTANT: Test the animation demo last!

 Gui usage:
 - Top-left window: Scene hierarchy.
 Right click any node to display options (create child, change name, delete node).